Eliza McCartney: International competition

 McCartney clears the bar during the women's pole vault qualifying round at the 2016 Summer Olympics.

 In April 2016, McCartney was selected to compete at the 2016 Summer Olympics in Rio de Janeiro.
 In the Olympic final, she cleared 4.50 m, 4.60 m, 4.70 m, and her personal best 4.80 m on her first attempts, but was eliminated after failing to clear 4.85 m.
 Her 4.80 m result and no misses up to that height saw her place ahead of Australia's Alana Boyd to win the bronze medal.
 At age 19 years and 252 days, McCartney became the youngest Olympic medallist in the women's pole vault.
 She was also only the fourth New Zealand Olympic medallist in a field event, after Yvette Williams (long jump, 1952), Valerie Adams (shot put, 2008, 2012, 2016), and Tomas Walsh (shot put, 2016).
 BMX rider Sarah Walker, an Olympic silver medallist, approached McCartney at the Halberg Awards ceremony on 18 February 2016 and has been mentoring her since.

 On 22 February 2017, McCartney equalled her indoor national record of at the Vertical Pursuit, held at Auckland's Britomart precinct.
 Four days later, she jumped a height of at the Auckland Track Challenge, breaking her own national record and the Oceanian record.
 On 26 May 2018, Mccartney again broke her national and Oceanian records when she jumped a height of at the Prefontaine Classic in Oregon.

 On 24 June 2018, in Mannheim, Germany, she improved upon her personal best to 4.86.
 A few minutes later, she improved it again to 4.92.
 The 4.92 ranks her as the fourth highest female vaulter in history.
 On 18 July 2018, at a "street vault" in Jockgrim, Germany, McCartney cleared 4.94m.
 The vault was a new National and Oceania record and the #1 vault in the world in 2018.

 In her first competition of 2019, McCartney cleared 4.85 m at the Potts Classic, breaking her New Zealand resident record.

+Injury issues

+After competing in the 2016 Olympics, McCartney began to repeatedly suffer leg injuries.
+A heel injury during the 2018 Diamond League competition ended her season early.
 An achilles tendon injury in March 2021 prevented her from competing in the Tokyo Olympics.
 The same injury prevented McCartney from competing in the 2022 Commonwealth Games.

+In 2020 tests suggested McCartney had a genetic disorder that predisposed her to autoimmune inflammation, particularly affecting tendons.
+Her training was adjusted to minimize and control the impacts and loads of her jumps to her lower legs.
+The careful adjustments, with lengthy periods of rest to allow healing, alleviated the issue.